The Creative Writing Concentration

 Intermediate Creative Writing Courses

-Students who wish to enroll in an intermediate creative writing course must complete the appropriate "How to Apply to CRWT 20, 21, or 22 (formerly English 83, 84 or 85)" form, available here and in the English and Creative Writing Department office.
+Students who wish to enroll in an intermediate creative writing course must complete the CRWT 20, 21, or 22 application form, also available in the Department of English and Creative Writing office.
 They should also submit a five to eight page writing sample, as stated in each of the course descriptions below.
 Materials should be submitted, electronically, to the instructor.
 Deadline for equal consideration for admittance is the last day of classes in the term preceding the course.
 Late applications will be accepted, but held until the add/drop period and reviewed if vacancies occur.
 Students should then register for three other courses, not including the Creative Writing course.
 Students accepted into Creative Writing 20, 21, or 22 will be notified before the first day of class.
 To secure their spot in the class, students must be present at the first meeting.

 Continued work in the writing of fiction.
 The class proceeds by means of group workshops, individual conferences with the instructor, and reading across the genre.
 Students will read with the eye of a writer to explore how a work is constructed and how the elements of craft come together to create a successful whole.
 The process of revision is emphasized.

 Permission of the instructor is required.
 Students must submit a 5-8 page writing sample along with their application by the LAST DAY OF CLASSES of the previous term (last day of spring term for fall term).
 These materials should be submitted electronically to the instructor.
 Dist: ART.
-How to Apply to CRWT 20, 21, or 22
+CRWT 20 application

 Continued work in the writing of creative nonfiction, including literary journalism, investigative memoir, the lyric essay, and documentary.
 The class proceeds by means of group workshops, individual conferences with the instructor, and reading across the genre.
 Students will read with the eye of a writer to explore how a work is constructed and how the elements of craft come together to create a successful whole.
 The processes of research and revision are emphasized.

 Permission of the instructor is required.
 Students must submit a 5-8 page writing sample along with their application by the LAST DAY OF CLASSES of the previous term (last day of spring term for fall term).
 These materials should be submitted electronically to the instructor.
 Dist: ART.
-How to Apply to CRWT 20, 21, or 22
+CRWT 21 application

 Continued work in the writing of poetry, focusing on the development of craft, image and voice.
 The class proceeds by means of group workshops on student writing, individual conferences with the instructor and reading across the genre.
 Students will read with the eye of a writer to explore how a work is constructed and how the elements of craft come together to create a successful whole.
 The process of revision is emphasized.

 Permission of the instructor is required.
 Students must submit a 5-8 page writing sample along with their application by the LAST DAY OF CLASSES of the previous term (last day of spring term for fall term).
 These materials should be submitted electronically to the instructor.
-Dist: ARTHow to Apply to CRWT 20, 21, or 22
+Dist: ART.
+CRWT 22 application form

 Advanced Creative Writing Courses

-CRWT 60, 61, and 62 (formerly 86).
+CRWT 60, 61, and 62.
 Senior Workshops in Creative Writing (Fiction, Creative Nonfiction, and Poetry)

 An advanced workshop for seniors who wish to undertake a manuscript of fiction, creative nonfiction or poetry.
+The advanced workshop (CRWT 60, 61, or 62) is a requirement for the completion of the Concentration in Creative Writing and is a prerequisite for Honors in Creative Writing.
 Students must submit an 8-12 page writing sample to the instructor by the LAST DAY OF CLASSES of the term preceding the term in which they wish to enroll (last day of spring term for fall term).
 Please include your name, class year, and major.
-Prerequisite: CRWT 20, 21, or 22 (formerly English 83, 84 or 85) depending on the genre of the workshop offered.
-Dist: ARTApplication
+Prerequisite: CRWT 20, 21, or 22 depending on the genre of the workshop offered.
+Dist: ART.
+CRWT 60, 61, 62 application

 Creative Writing Independent Project